 Lake Ruataniwha, Mackenzie Basin

-There are some places in New Zealand which would never be the main destinations for tourists.
+There are some places in New Zealand that will never be the main destinations for tourists.
 Lake Ruataniwha is one of those.
-You’ll pass it when driving between Queenstown / Wanaka and Mount Cook / Tekapo and it makes for a nice place to stop for a quick rest or a picnic.
-If conditions are right, it’s also a very photogenic spot and is definitely not a typical spot to stop which is always a bonus!
+You’ll pass it when driving between Queenstown / Wanaka and Mount Cook / Lake Tekapo and it makes for a nice place to stop for a quick rest or a picnic.
+If conditions are right, it’s also a very photogenic spot and is definitely not a typical spot to stop, which is always a bonus.

 After turning off the main road (the turnoff is close to the popular Salmon place) you’ll soon get awesome views of Lake Ruataniwha and the surrounding hills.
 It’s generally a very calm lake (unless the wind is howling obviously) meaning you can get some great reflections photos.